tbm00/Command64/README.md

 - `/cmd give <itemKey>` Spawn in a custom \<item\>
 - `/cmd <customCommand> [argument]` Run custom command as Console w/ optional argument
 #### Permissions
 Each JoinCommandEntry, CustomCommandEntry, and ItemCommandEntry have configurable permissions (in `config.yml`) that must be fulfiled for a player to use the respective feature.
-The only hardcoded permission node is for the help command.
+The only hardcoded permission node is command64.help.
 - `command64.help` Ability to display the command list *(Default: OP)*